alternative451/132022/README.md

-# DEATH : an ellite rythm game with bars
+# DEATH : an elite rhythm game with bars

-Rythm game with bar, only bars, bars everywhere
+Rhythm game with bar, only bars, bars everywhere

 Press A for attack, long press for heavy attack
 Press B to trigger a dodge